TejaswiKC/tejaswikc.github/content/authors/admin/_index.md

 ---

 ## About Me

+Tejaswi K. C. is a postdoctoral associate at the George Washington University.

+Currently a researcher at the George Washington University with a specialization in robotics and controls.
+Recent research consists of theoretical and computational methods in robotics, data driven control, bio-inspired systems.
+Always open to learn, collaborate and apply in whatever that needs to be done.

 Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.